lygbuaa/fifo-03_lock-free-ring-buffer/README.md

 - ring_buf.h  - contains the interface
 - ring_buf.c  - contains the implementation

-The ring buffer holds elements of they type RingBufElement, which can be customized (typically uint8_t, uint16_t, uint32_t, float, etc.)
+The ring buffer holds elements of they type SAL_RINGBUF_CELL_S, which can be customized (typically uint8_t, uint16_t, uint32_t, float, etc.)

 ---------------------------------------------------------------------